-replay: R = all fetched logfiles are replayed, r = currently replaying, - = replay is switched off.
+replay: R =all fetched logfiles are replayed, r =currently replaying, - =replay is switched off.

-flags-land1 A variant for internal use by 1&1 Internet AG.
+flags-1and1 A variant for internal use by 1&1 Internet AG.

-todo-role Shows the designated state: None, Primary or Secondary.
+${\tt todo-role}$ Shows the designated state: None, Primary or Secondary.

 Shows the actual state: None, NotYetPrimary, Primary, RemainsPrimary, or Secondary.
 Any differences to the designated state are indicated by a prefix to the keyword Primary: NotYet means that it should become primary, but actually hasn't.
-Vice versa, Remains means that it should leave primary state in order to become secondary, but actually cannot do that because the /dev/mars/mydata device is currently in use role-land1 A variant for internal use by 1&1 Internet AG.
+Vice versa, Remains means that it should leave primary state in order to become secondary, but actually cannot do that because the /dev/mars/mydata device is currently in use primarynode Display (none) or the hostname of the designated primary.